What we can do for you.

 Your Lifespan adviser can assist you in ensuring that all relevant areas are covered.
 The preparation of a will, powers of attorney and the nomination of superannuation beneficiaries are all part of the process – but there is much more to an estate plan than that.
 Future funding through the proceeds of insurance and the tax implications that result from an unexpected event need to be properly considered.
 It is likely that your adviser will require the services of numerous specialist to ensure that your estate is distributed correctly.

 Talk to a Lifespan adviser today to better understand your estate planning options.

 Mortgages and Lending

-Whether you are looking to buy your first home, renovate, refinance or invest, Lifespan Finance affiliate, Quay Finance are there to negotiate the right finance for you.
-They have hundreds of loan options available from across a wide range of Australia’s leading lenders and they’ll work with you to find the right finance solution to meet your needs.
+Whether you are looking to buy your first home, renovate, refinance or invest, Lifespan finance affiliate, Quay Finance are there to negotiate the right finance for you.
+They have hundreds of loan options available from across a wide range of Australia’s leading lenders.
+They will work with you to find the right finance solution to meet your needs.